Custom Domains

 The requests are TLS encrypted end-to-end.

-Once done, simply declare it through the Cloud-IAM console.
+Once the DNS entry has been properly configured, simply declare it through the Cloud-IAM console.
 This will trigger the certificate generation and installation in minutes.

 If the customer wants to use their own certificate, they must provide them via the Cloud-IAM API.